-GAINESVILLE, Florida — Florida's consumer confidence is at its highest mark since the Great Recession.
+GAINESVILLE, Florida — Florida's consumer confidence is dipping slightly after reaching its highest point since the Great Recession

-This is a slight uptick from August.
-It is the highest consumer confidence has been since April 2007.
+This is a slight drop from September, when consumer confidence reached its highest point since April 2007.

-Chris McCarty, director of the UF center that does the survey, said the rise is a "welcome development" since the rate had been flat.
+Chris McCarty, director of the UF center that does the survey, said the slight decline is not significant and unlikely to be a trend.

 But McCarty also warned that it was also unlikely consumer confidence would rise.
 He predicted that because of the close race for governor that a large number of Floridians will not be happy with the outcome.